MikuSnow/BetonQuest./Installation-and-Configuration.md

 ## Installation

 First of all you should install Citizens plugin.
 You can find it on it’s [dev.bukkit.org](http://dev.bukkit.org/bukkit-plugins/citizens/) page.
-It's not required, you can use NPCs made from block but that will be less immersive.
-Download the BetonQuest plugin, place .jar file in your plugins folder and start the server.
+It's not required, you can use NPCs made from clay blocks, but that would be less immersive.
+Download the BetonQuest plugin, place `.jar` file in your _plugins_ folder and start the server.
 BetonQuest generated configuration files.
-If you want to use MySQL for data storage then open config.yml and fill your database informations.
+If you want to use MySQL for data storage then open _config.yml_ and fill your database informations.
 If not, just leave these fields blank, the plugin will use SQLite instead.
 If you don't want to use autoupdater disable it in configuration before restarting the server or reloading the plugin.
-When you feel finished you can reload the plugin (/q reload).
-Now let's start with learning basics of BetonQuest's mechanics.
+When you're finished you can reload the plugin (**/q reload**).
+Now tweak the configuration to your liking and move on to _Quick start tutorial_ chapter.
+You don't have to read about commands and permissions just yet, you should undestand how the plugin works first.

 ## Configuration

 **Do not touch "version" option! _It may corupt your files!_**

-There are several options in config.yml file:
+There are several options in config.yml file.
+I will describe only those that you might want to set before using the plugin.
+The rest is described in appropriate sections of this documentation (i.e. `package` option is explained in _Other important stuff_ chapter, in _Packages_ topic).

 * First is connection data for MySQL database.
-These are pretty straightforward.
+Fill it to use MySQL, leave it blank to use SQLite.
 * AutoUpdate is set to true by default, if you don't want the plugin to update itself set it to false.
 * Language is just translation of the plugin.
-Currently there are 6 available languages, English (en), German (de), French (fr), Spanish (es), Chinese (cn) and Polish (pl).
+Currently there are 7 available languages, English (en), German (de), French (fr), Spanish (es), Chinese (cn), Dutch (nl) and Polish (pl).
-* Default journal slot is a slot number in which the journal will appear.
-Default is -1 (last possible slot).
-* Max NPC distance is the distance from NPC in which a conversation will end if player goes away.
 * Sounds define what sounds will be played on these occasions: `start` and `end` refer to starting/ending conversations. `journal` is just updating journal. `update` is played when there's a changelog file, to draw your attention. `full` can be played when the player uses /j command but his inventory is full.
 List of all possible sounds can be found [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Sound.html).
-* Next are colors for journal: `date` is a color of date of every entry, `line` is a color of lines separating entries and `text` is just a color of a text.
-You need to use standard color codes without `&` (eg. `'4'` for dark red).
-* `default_conversation_IO` option is responsible for the type of a conversation output.
-The possible values are `simple`, `tellraw` and `chest`.
 * `combat_delay` is a delay (in seconds) the player must wait before he can start the conversation after combat.
 * `notify_pullback` will display a message every time the player is pulled back by the `stop` option in conversations.
 * `default_package` is a name of the package that should be used when you don't specify package in /q command.
 It's for your convenience.
 * `cmd_blacklist` is a list of commands that can't be used while in conversation.
 Remember that you can type here only single words!
 * `hook` controls compatibility with other plugins.
 Here you can turn off each hook.
 * `remove_items_after_respawn` option should be turned on if you don't use "keepInventory" gamerule.
 It prevents other plugins from duplicating quest items after death.
 When the player dies, his quest items are removed from drops and stored in the backpack, but some plugins may try to restore all items to the player (for example WorldGuard custom flag keep-inventory).
 That's why it's so important to remove the quest items that are in player's inventory after he respawns (they are also in backpack).
 The "keepInventory" gamerule however works differently - the items are never dropped, so they cannot be added to backpack.
 Removing them from the inventory would destroy them forever.
 Sadly, Bukkit does not allow for gamerule checking, so it's up to you to decide.
 Once again: if you have "keepInventory" gamerule set to true, this setting has to be false, and vice versa.
-* The `conversation_colors` section controls the looks of the conversations: NPC's text, player's options and his reply.
 * `date_format` is the Java date format used in journal dates.
 It needs to have a space between the day and hour.
 * `debug` is responsible for logging plugin's activity to _debug.log_ file in _logs_ directory.
 You shouldn't turn this on as it can slow your server down.
 However if you experience any errors turn this on, let the plugin gather the data and send logs to the developer.
 Note that first run of the plugin will be logged anyway, just as a precaution.